 During this survey (2019) 41 biomonitoring sites in 37 Sub-quaternary reaches were surveyed with a total length assessed of 1085.14 km.
 Table 109 and Figure 67 summarise all the SQ data which include the Fish Ecostatus, the Invertebrate Ecostatus, Riparian and Vegetation Ecostatus, Instream Ecostatus and Integrated Ecostatus, Instream Habitat Integrity, as well as the Riparian IHI comparing the 2015 and 2019 surveys.
 This calculated biomonitoring results indicate the overall PES Category remain consistent from a Category C (73.5%) in 2015 to a Category C (62%) in 2019.
 The overall Fish Ecostatus also remains consistent at a Category C (2015: 70.9%; 2019: 73.1%).
 The Invertebrate Ecostatus indicate a slight improvement from a Category C (73.7%) in 2015 to a Category C (75.9%) in 2019.
 The Instream Ecostatus that is derived from the Fish and Invertebrate Ecostatus, as well as the Instream Habitat Integrity improved slightly with an overall Instream Ecostatus Category of C (2015:72.3% and 2019:74.5%).
-VEGRAI surveys were conducted at 2 EWR sites in the Usuthu-Lusutfu system and the sites not assessed were derived from the RIVDINT model compilation, it was therefore possible to calculate the Integrated Ecostatus, as well as the Riparian IHI.
-The overall Integrated Ecostatus, the Riparian and Vegetation Ecostatus, as well as the Riparian IHI.
-The overall Integrated Ecostatus, the Riparian and Vegetation Ecostatus, as well as the Riparian IHI.
+VEGRAI surveys were conducted at 2 EWR sites in the Usuthu-Lusutfu system and the sites not assessed were derived from the RIVDINT model compilation, it was therefore possible to calculate the Integrated Ecostatus which is a combination between the Fish Ecostatus, Invertebrate Ecostatus, the Riparian and Vegetation Ecostatus, as well as the Riparian IHI.
 The overall Integrated Ecostatus for the Usuthu-Lusutfu system was calculated at a Category C (75.9%) which remains consistent with the Integrated Ecostatus calculated for 2015 at a Category C (76.8%).
 These results indicate that although site specific problems occurred the overall Ecological condition of the Usuthu-Lusutfu catchment remained consistent at a Category C - moderately modified with a loss and change of natural habitat and biota have occurred in terms of frequencies of occurrence and abundance.
 Basic ecosystem functions are still predominantly unchanged.
 The resilience of the system to recover from human impacts has not been lost and its ability to recover to a moderately modified condition following disturbance has been maintained.